rjspitkovsky/explorers-unite/README.md

 # Explorers Unite

-This Ruby on Rails app allows you to connect with fellow travelers who love to explore the world as you do.
+This Ruby on Rails app with a jQuery front-end allows you to connect with fellow travelers who love to explore the world as you do.
 You can post your own trips, along with comments and recommendations, as well as view other user's trips.
 Who knows?
 You may get some inspiration for your next adventure...

 ## Installation